gravitational/gravity/docs/6.x/faq.md

 `[ERROR]: the trusted cluster uses misconfigured HTTP/TLS certificate`

 That error message can occur when the certificate installed on Gravity Hub does not include the Intermediate/Chained certificate.
-The browser interaction on Gravity Hub will appear secure  for example with a Let's Encrypt certificate private/public PEM installed.
+The browser interaction on Gravity Hub will appear secure, for example, with a Let's Encrypt certificate private/public PEM installed.
 The trusted cluster create attempt will fail in the certificate validation.
 To clear this issue replace the certificate including the Intermediate/Chained certificate through the Gravity Hub HTTPS Certificate web page or the tlskeypair resource.
 See [TLS Key Pair](config.md#tls-key-pair)